SRGDamia1/SAMD-custom-board/Install Bootloader.md

     - Every other fuse is offset from the first fuse by 32 bits (4 bytes)
     - The SAMD21 has 2 user fuses and they can be written in individual memory writes
     - The SAMD51 has 5 user fuses
-      - writes to the user rows must be done as an entire 512 byte "page" that includes the 5 fuses and other blank and factory written regions.
+      - Writes to the user rows must be done as an entire 512 byte "page" that includes the 5 fuses and other factory calibration data.
 - For a **SAMD21**, the size of the BOOTPROT region is defined in bits 0:2 of the 32-bit USER_WORD_0
 - For a **SAMD51**, the size of the BOOTPROT region is defined in bits 26:29 of the 32-bit USER_WORD_0
   - This size is given by the following formula (15-BOOTPROT)*8KB.